Elbridge Durbrow: Career

 On March 14, 1957, President Dwight Eisenhower named Durbrow as the United States Ambassador to South Vietnam.
 At the time, the US had a minor military and political presence in Vietnam to prevent communism from taking over the region.

 Durbrow had a difficult time in his ambassadorial role.
 He often had to work with the authoritarian regime of Ngo Dinh Diem and the corruption and ineffective policymaking that accompanied it.
 South Vietnamese officers, disgruntled with Diem's government, tried to persuade Durbrow into joining anti-Diem groups.

-Durbrow began to feel uneasy about Diem's authority, had to refuse because the US government was still supported Diem.
+Durbrow began to feel uneasy about Diem's authority but had to refuse because the US government still supported Diem.

 In 1960, Diem and his younger brother and chief political adviser, Ngo Dinh Nhu, accused Durbrow of supporting a failed coup attempt by paratroopers of the Army of the Republic of Vietnam.
 Durbrow later recalled receiving a phone call from one of Diem's aides, who asked him to tell Diem to surrender or face a howitzer attack on the presidential palace.
 Durbrow refused, and no attack occurred.
 He later learned that the aide had been forced to make the call.

-In April 1961, President John F. Kennedy formed a committee to assess the political, military, and socioeconomic situation in Vietnam, in the hope of determining what it would take to keep Communism out of South Vietnam.
+In April 1961, President John F. Kennedy formed a committee to assess the political, military, and socioeconomic situation in Vietnam in the hope of determining what it would take to keep communism out of South Vietnam.
 On April 16, Kennedy replaced Durbrow with Frederick Nolting, who supported appeasement.
 Later, Durbrow served as a delegate to the NATO Council in Paris and later as a government adviser to the National War College and the Air University.

 Retirement

 Durbrow retired from his 38-year diplomatic career in 1968.
 He spent the next two decades writing and lecturing on foreign affairs.
 Throughout the 1970s, he served as the chairman of the American Foreign Policy Institute and as the director of the Center for International Strategic Studies and the Freedom Studies Center in South Boston, Virginia.

-Durbrow died at his home in Walnut Creek, California on May 16, 1997, from complications of a stroke.
+Durbrow died at his home in Walnut Creek, California, on May 16, 1997, from complications of a stroke.
 He was survived by his second wife, Benice Balcom Durbrow, and two sons from his first marriage, Chandler and Bruce.